 The resources are kept in a secure environment to preserve them for future generations.

-These date from the 12th Century to the present day, so whether you want to investigate the history of a house, discover more about your local community or conduct family history research, you will find the documents of use.
+Resources cover many topics from title deeds to baptism registers, so whether you want to investigate the history of a house, discover more about your local community or conduct family history research, you will find the documents of use.

 It is also prudent to peruse their on-line catalogues and databases.
 Databases available on the site include a Licensed Victuallers Database, a Tithe Apportionments Database and the Calendars of Prisoners Database.

-Warwickshire Record Office's opening hours can be found by going to their visiting us page.
+The Archive's opening hours can be found by going to their visiting us page.